Plautus: Surviving plays

 An Athenian gentleman, Megaronides, reproaches his friend Callicles for having purchased the house of his neighbour Charmides, who is away in Syria, for a cheap price.
-Callicles explains that he did this honourably since he wanted to protect the house and the treasure buried in it from the spendthrift habits of Charmides' son Lesbonicus.
+Callicles explains that he did this honourably since he wanted to protect the house and the treasure buried in it from the spendthrift habits of Charmides's son Lesbonicus.
 Meanwhile Lesbonicus's friend Lysiteles tells his father Philto that in order to help Lesbonicus he wishes to marry Charmides's daughter without a dowry.
 Philto goes to Lesbonicus to propose the match, but the plan is thwarted when Lesbonicus refuses to give away his sister without a dowry, as it would dishonour her.
-Callicles, when he learns this, consults his friend Megaronides, who advises him to use Charmides' buried treasure as a dowry.
+Callicles, when he learns this, consults his friend Megaronides, who advises him to use Charmides's buried treasure as a dowry.
 When Callicles says he does not want to tell Lesbonicus about the treasure in case he misuses it, Megaronides suggests they hire an imposter for three coins (Latin trinummus), dress him up and make him pretend that he has brought the money from Charmides in Syria.
 Charmides now arrives back and has an amusing conversation with the imposter.
 At first Charmides reproaches Callicles for buying the house but when Callicles explains everything, Charmides is delighted.
-Lysiteles is allowed to marry Charmides' daughter, and Lesbonicus is betrothed to Callicles' daughter.
+Lysiteles is allowed to marry Charmides's daughter, and Lesbonicus is betrothed to Callicles's daughter.